 Acetylcholine is closely associated with most aspects of cognition, including memory, learning speed and ability, and fluid intelligence or capacity to solve unique problems without relying on learned behaviors.
 Most nootropics work at least in part by increasing the availability of acetylcholine, either by stimulating acetylcholine receptors or by directly supplying its precursor choline which is then synthesized into acetylcholine.

-Because to date the only documented sunifiram studies involved animals rather than human subjects, it’s impossible to make clinically-backed recommendations on dosage.
-However, it is known that sunifiram is much more potent than racetam supplements, with one study showing that sunifiram is about 1000 times more potent than piracetam.
+To date, the only documented sunifiram studies involved animals rather than human subjects making it challenging to make clinically-backed recommendations on dosage.
+However, it is known that sunifiram is much more potent than other racetams, with one study showing that sunifiram is about 1000 times more potent than piracetam.

 Sunifiram requires a much smaller dose than racetams for effectiveness.
 Based on a combination of user reports and information gained from animal studies, a dosage of 5 to 10 mg taken a maximum of three times per day is typically considered both safe and effective.
 Sunifiram is best taken sublingually for maximum absorption.